epfl-ada/ada-2024-project-datadruids/README.md

 The success of a movie depends on confounders that are unrelated to whether it is based on a book or not.
 The benefit of basing a movie on a book can be determined through pairwise matching.
 A propensity score is calculated based on confounders identified beforehand.
 Movies with similar propensity scores are then matched with the main difference being whether they are based on a book or not.

 ### Interpretation and conclusions
-Using regression methods, ANOVA and descriptive statistics and keeping in mind the identified confounders the most important correlations can be found.
-Analysing these results will enable meaningful conclusions.
+Using regression methods and descriptive statistics and keeping in mind the identified confounders the most important correlations can be found.
+Analysing these results enables meaningful conclusions.

 ## Contributions:
 - Luca : Finding suitable language models, work with language models, data visualisations, confounder identification, website design